What is spectrophotometric analysis?

 - 2-22 mm in diameter

 - With one or more of the ABCD characteristics (asymmetry, border irregularity, colour variation or diameter >6 mm) or other clinician concern

 - Located greater than 1 cm away from the eye

 - Not located on palmar, plantar or mucosal surfaces or nails

 - There should be no tattoo ink, marker pen ink, hair or splinter.

 Please note, this information was provided by the manufacturer of the devices.
-DermNet New Zealand's editors consider there is insufficient data to determine the role of these devices in the overall management of patients at risk of melanoma.
+DermNet's editors consider there is insufficient data to determine the role of these devices in the overall management of patients at risk of melanoma.

 Patients concerned about melanoma should undergo full skin examination from a suitably trained health professional.
 Lesions of concern are best evaluated using derm(at)oscopy.